keiwong493/Knockoff-ML/README.md

 **Step4:** Train prediction models and return prediction results using `koml_prediction` function in the `Knockoff-ML_Prediction.ipynb` file with identified features by Knockoff-ML.<br/>

 The function (`koml_prediction`) will return a data frame containing prediction results.
 The prediction results will be saved as .csv files following the naming convention `model_name`_prediction.csv, where `model_name` denotes the ML model used within Knockoff-ML.<br/>

+The function (`koml_prediction`) will return an n*2 data frame, where n is the number of rows in original data X.
+- **column1 'Actual':** the actual outcome.
+- **column2 'Predicted':** the predicted probabilities for binary classification or the predicted values for regression.
 ```bash
 #load data
 X = pd.read_csv('/Data/X.csv')